 Dangerous and Hazardous Procedures: NCT x-ray technicians are not permitted to perform procedures that the Texas Department of State Health Services has determined to be Dangerous or Hazardous.
 Below is an outline of prohibited procedures.
 For the exact list please refer to §140.516.
 Dangerous or Hazardous Procedures.

 * note: Excluding extremities, Pediatric studies must be performed with radioprotection so that proper collimation and shielding is utilized during all exposures sequences during pediatric studies.
 If an emergency condition exists which threatens serious bodily injury, protracted loss of use of a bodily function or death of a pediatric patient unless the procedure is performed without delay, or if other extenuating circumstances deemed by the practitioner exist, a pediatric radiographic procedure is also excluded.
 The emergency condition or extenuating circumstance must be documented by the ordering practitioner in the patient’s clinical record and the record must document that a regularly scheduled MRT, LMRT, RN or physician assistant is not reasonably available to perform the procedure.
+Add an answer to this item.

 Instructors for NCT training programs must be Medical Radiological Technologists Licensed by the Texas Medical Board and Registered with the American Registry of Radiologic Technologists.